brandur/sorg/content/drafts/graphql.md

 Momentum plays a huge part in that the pattern is widespread and developers are used to it both on the parts of integrators using APIs, and those who are building them.
-A few arguments are still posited that strict adherence to REST and hypermedia will open a wide world of automatic discoverability and adaptation, but total lack of real world precedent seems to be a strong empirical suggestion that these are will-o'-the-wisps.
+Some arguments are still made that strict adherence to REST and hypermedia will open a wide world of automatic discoverability and adaptation, but lack of real world precedent seems to be a strong empirical suggestion that this vision is a will-o'-the-wisp.

-GraphQL's biggest problem is quite possibly that although it's better, it's not "better enough".
-The bar set by a REST-ish API is low, but it's high enough to work, and is adequate for most purposes.
+GraphQL's biggest problem may be that although it's better, it's not "better enough".
+The bar set by a REST is low, but it's high enough to work, and is adequate for most purposes.

 I've been doing a lot of thinking about what the next generation of web APIs will look like (or if there will be one at all), and I for one, would like to see more GraphQL.
-Here I'll try to articulate a few arguments for why it's a good idea that go beyond the surface-level selling points on the tin.
+I'll try to articulate a few arguments for why it's a good idea that go beyond the common surface-level selling points on the tin.

 ## The surface (#surface)